DPAC: Distribution-Preserving Adversarial Control for Diffusion Sampling: Method: DPAC

 \subsection{Complexity and Implementation Notes}

 Let $C_{\text{score}}$ be the cost of one score evaluation and $C_{\text{grad}}$ be the cost of one gradient (sensitivity) query.

-\textbf{Runtime.} Per step, DPAC adds: (i) one sensitivity query $w_k = \mathcal{G}_{k-1}(x_{k-1}^{\text{clean}})$ (see \cref{eq:pgd_gradient}); (ii) one inner product (for the projection, \cref{eq:score_proj_method}); (iii) vector normalization and PGD perturbation.
-Since the sensitivity query $w_k$ (which requires a forward and backward pass, potentially including a VAE decode) is the dominant cost, the per-step overhead during the active guidance window is roughly $C_{\text{grad}} + C_{\text{score}}$.
+Per active step, DPAC adds: (i) one sensitivity query $w_k=\mathcal{G}_{k-1}(x_{k-1}^{\text{clean}})$ (\cref{eq:pgd_gradient}); (ii) one metric inner product and projection (\cref{eq:score_proj_method}); (iii) a normalization and a PGD perturbation (\cref{eq:proj_norm_update}).
+Since the sensitivity query is the dominant cost (forward/backward through the classifier, potentially including a VAE decode), the per-step overhead during the active window is roughly $C_{\text{grad}} + C_{\text{score}}$.

-\textbf{Control Energy Estimators.} Since our final implementation (\cref{alg:dpac}) uses a PGD-style injection, the Girsanov identity (cf. \cref{sec:theory}) no longer directly applies.
-We therefore report the Cumulative Perturbation Energy (CPE) as our practical proxy for path energy.
-This metric measures the energy of the intervention vector \emph{prior} to the normalization step (\cref{alg:dpac}, line 10), defined as:
+Because the final implementation (\cref{alg:dpac}) injects a normalized direction rather than a drift-level control, the Girsanov identity from \cref{sec:theory} no longer applies directly.
+We therefore report \emph{Cumulative Perturbation Energy} (CPE) as a practical proxy that reflects the magnitude of the underlying (pre-normalization) guidance field: